lukemadera/grunt-forever-multi/README.md

 ## TODO
 - async / forever issues intermittently.. sometimes startDaemon is called but grunt finishes WITHOUT done() being called (from this.async()) - this causes the script the exit - sometimes before the forever process is started and it stops future execution of any other tasks in the multi-task..
 I'm not sure what's going on here or how to fix..
+- add support for more (all?) forever options - i.e. 'uid', 'command', 'watch'